mohammad59630/office_dashboard_milestone2/README.md

 As a user, I want to be able to view data on a number of jobTitle in different gender, without the need for swapping between multiple tabs and data sources.
 As a user, I want to be able to view data on an individual jobTitle and see information such as gender, gender balance, Average Bonus, Jobtitle distribution, and so on.
 As a user, I want to be able to see which jobTitle are the most highly paid amongst the jobTitles as a whole.
-As a user, I want to be able to compare the data at various levels of detail, and to look for connections between the different Jobtitle distribution - for example, does gender have show the perfEval per person per age with per person bomus.
+As a user, I want to be able to compare the data at various levels of detail, and to look for connections between the different Jobtitle distribution - for example, does gender have show the perfEval per person per age with per person bonus.
 As a user, I want to be able to draw my own conclusions from the data, for example, IT with bonus per person are more likely to have earn more bonus other then different jobTitles.
 As a user, I want to be able to easily reset the data and start over, and not have to worry about manually setting all the values back to their original values.
 Wireframes
-The first 2 wireframes (mobile & desktop) were created at the beginning of the project.
+The wireframes (mobile & desktop) were created at the beginning of the project.
 Whilst they are similar to the final product, they do differ in that the final site displays more data visualization elements than the original wireframes showed.

 The final wireframe was put together part way through the project when I could better visualise what I wanted and is a lot closer to the final result it contain the 11 png file to description of project step by step.
 ![p1](https://user-images.githubusercontent.com/38302279/57182846-59ad6480-6e9c-11e9-8562-e4820c96317f.png)